phuongquan/mantis/README.md

   identifying distinct time series.
 - one “value” (numeric) column containing the time series values which will be used for the y-axes.
-- Optionally, a “group” (character) column containing categorical values which will be used to group the time series into different tabs on the report.
+- Optionally, a “tab” (character) column containing categorical values which will be used to group the time series into different tabs on the report.